Sorry, Blame It on Me

-"Sorry, Blame It on Me" is the fifth single from R&B singer/songwriter Akon's second studio album, Konvicted (Deluxe Edition).
+"Sorry, Blame It on Me" is the fifth single from R&B singer/songwriter Akon's second studio album, Konvicted.

 The song was co-written and produced by Clinton Sparks.
 This song was made after the nightclub incident in which Akon did a sexual dance with an underage girl.
 A demo of the song was leaked in February 2007, several months before the official version became available on Akon's Myspace.
 The song was put on iTunes on July 17, 2007.
-The song attained the number one position on iTunes on July 21, 2007 and July 23, 2007.
+The song attained the number one position on iTunes on July 21, 2007, and July 23, 2007.
 The song was released to radio on July 24, 2007.
-The song debuted on the August 4, 2007 issue of the Billboard Hot 100 at number seven, unable to make as big of impact as Akon's previous single Don't Matter.
+The song debuted on the August 4, 2007 issue of the Billboard Hot 100 at number seven.
 A music video directed by Chris Robinson was produced to promote the single.